Draggie306/CheatSheets/README.md

 - In each tier, there is an `index.html` file.
 This is what is served when you want are choosing the cheat sheet you want.
 - Now includes other format

+# !!
+For Institutions !!
+If you're a member of the iBaguette Institutions program, you have different access to the public revision material available here.
+Please go to https://institutions.ibaguette.com/revision-resources to see your access rights, including PDF copies and Microsoft Office formats.
+Thank you for being a member during our trial stage!

 # Can I trust iBaguette's Cheat Sheets?
 iBaguette.com's source code is available at my other repository, [Draggie306/iBaguette](https://github.com/Draggie306/iBaguette).
 Additionally, the source code is avaiable right on this page.
 You can find additional information regarding the history of the site and features, as well as information from educators and students alike, with proven exam results and testimonials available on [this blog post that I wrote](https://www.ibaguette.com/2023/04/what-is-iBaguette.html).
 You can ask other students and educators in the [Baguette Brigaders Discord server](https://discord.gg/xz4SjyuBND) if you have any questions or concerns.